Ludonovan/SignalVisualizer/README.md

 - then run "python3 plotter.py" and input the name of the csv file you want to plot
 	- Only input the filename, not the whole path ("sine.csv" instead of "outputs/sine.csv")

-### Inputs
-- Desired Amplitude, Frequency, and/or Phase.
-- Duration: How long the simulation should run.
-- Sampling rate: Number of data points per unit time.

 ### Outputs
 - visualizer.c: Outputs a .csv file containing data representing the signal
     - Can output,